-- Mechanical restraint: any items worn by or placed on the person to limit behavior or movement and which cannot be removed by the person.
-Mechanical restraints include devices such as mittens, straps, arm splints, harnesses, restraint chairs, bed rails and bed netting. - Physical restraint: any method of restricting a person's movements by holding of body parts to keep the person from endangering self or others (including seclusion or physical escort to lead the person to a place he or she does not want to go). - Chemical restraint: the administration of a prescribed or over-the-counter medicine when all the following conditions exist: the primary purpose of the medication is a response to problematic behavior rather than a physical health condition; and, the prescribed medicine is a drug or dosage which would not otherwise be administered to the person as part of a regular medication regimen; and, the prescribed medicine impairs the individual's ability to do or accomplish his or her activities of daily living (as compared to the individual's usual performance when the medicine is not administered) by causing disorientation, confusion, or an impairment of physical or mental functioning. - 9.
-Suicide attempt (or lethal gesture) Death would likely result from the suicide attempt or gesture and the person requires medical attention.
+- Mechanical restraint: Any items worn by or placed on the person to limit behavior or movement and which cannot be removed by the person.
+Mechanical restraints include devices such as mittens, straps, arm splints, harnesses, restraint chairs, bed rails and bed netting.
+Helmets used for the purpose of preventing self-injury are considered mechanical restraints. - Physical restraint: Any method of restricting a person's movements by holding of body parts to keep the person from endangering self or others (including seclusion or physical escort to lead the person to a place he or she does not want to go). - Chemical restraint: The administration of a prescribed or over-thecounter medicine when all the following conditions exist: the primary purpose of the medication is a response to problematic behavior rather than a physical health condition; and, the prescribed medicine is a drug or dosage which would not otherwise be administered to the person as part of a regular medication regimen; and, the prescribed medicine impairs the individual's ability to do or accomplish his or her activities of daily living (as compared to the individual's usual performance when the medicine is not administered) by causing disorientation, confusion, or an impairment of physical or mental functioning.